 - Both live and backup servers must be part of the same cluster.
-Notice that even a simple live/backup replicating pair will require a cluster configuration. - their cluster user and password must match specifying a node group.
-You can specify a group of live servers that a backup server can connect to.
-This is done by configuring backup-group-name in the main hornetqconfiguration.xml.
-A Backup server will only connect to a live server that shares the same node group name
+Notice that even a simple live/ backup replicating pair will require a cluster configuration. - their cluster user and password must match

 Within a cluster, there are two ways that a backup server will locate a live server to replicate from, these are: